reactor/reactor-core/README.md

 New to Reactive Programming or bored of reading already ?
 Try the [Introduction to Reactor Core hands-on](https://github.com/reactor/lite-rx-api-hands-on) !

-If you are familiar with RxJava or if you want to check more detailled introduction, be sure to check https://www.infoq.com/articles/reactor-by-example !
+If you are familiar with RxJava or if you want to check more detailed introduction, be sure to check https://www.infoq.com/articles/reactor-by-example !

 ## Flux